 A course is evaluated for a total of 100 marks.
 The following components may be considered in arriving at the evaluation pattern:

-(5) Examination: The faculty may consider having an examination component so as to test the student’s understanding of breadth of the course.
+5. Examination: The faculty should consider having an examination component so as to test the student’s understanding of the breadth of the course.
 This can be done through a mid-term examination, or a written examination in the last week of the term or during the examination week at the end of the term.

-(6) Response papers, Moot Court exercises, or any other method of evaluation of breadth of the course is also acceptable.
+6. Moot Court exercises, in-class exercises or any other method of evaluation of the breadth of the course is also acceptable, subject to the approval of the Academic Review Committee.

 An instructor may choose to adopt multiple methods of evaluation, such as having both a term paper and an examination.
 In elective courses, it is ideal that the examination is not the only matrix for evaluation.